chapeter/spark-room-viewer/README.md

 ## Introduction to Spark API's

-The Spark for Developers site [https://developer.ciscospark.com] is a great resource for exploring the Spark API's.
+The [Spark Developers site](https://developer.ciscospark.com) is a great resource for exploring the Spark API's.
 For our application we are intersted in getting a list of spark rooms.